Helen-Chukwukelu/Lift-and-shift-App-on-AWS/README.md

 - Build autoscaling group for Tomcat instances

-# Full execution steps will be added Soon
+# Detailed execution steps will be added Soon!